 Every week from 2:00 - 7:30 I help out with a choir (that might be going on tour in Barbados more

-) Tuesday - Bridletown Every other week or so is a staff meeting in the morning
+information to follow) Tuesday - Bridletown Every other week or so is a staff meeting in the morning

 Every week I meet with my internship director to discuss life, and work and all that good stuff